 The first stage of the extension of Sydney’s light rail appears to be moving ahead, with the staged construction of a line from the University of NSW in Randwick to the CBD expected to be announced this week.

-According to The Australian, NSW Premier Barry O’Farrell will announce that work will start at the university and go to Central Station, followed by a commitment to continue through George St to Circular Quay.
+NSW Premier Barry O’Farrell will announce that work will start at the university and go to Central Station, followed by a commitment to continue through George St to Circular Quay.
 The plan is expected to go to cabinet next week.

 The announcement will be seen as a compromise option which would keep the supporters of the George Street light rail line happy, but be postponed long enough to avoid digging up Sydney during the next election.